Itsekiri language: History

-According to Jackson Omasanjuwa Ireyefoju and Florence Ejuogharanmakelesan Ireyefoju in their work "Ife Oracle in Itsekiri Social System of Nigeria," Itsekiri people first came to Nigeria from Egypt after the battle of Actium in 31 B.C.
+According to Jackson Omasanjuwa Ireyefoju and Florence Ejuogharanmakelesan Ireyefoju in their work "Ife Oracle in Itsekiri Social System of Nigeria", Itsekiri people first came to Nigeria from Egypt after the battle of Actium in 31 B.C.
 They arrived and settled in the present day Warri Kingdom in around 28 B.C in Gborodo, Ureju and Ode Itsekiri.

 Their history in Nigeria started around 15th century with a hot blooded and self-willed young man known as Prince Iginuwa (Ginuwa), the eldest son of Oba Olua- the fourteenth Oba of Bini (Benin) kingdom.
 The crowned prince had a lot of enemies among the chiefs due to his arrogance and his father the then Oba Olua had planned a secret voyage of no return with the eldest sons of the chiefs.
 Upon their arrival at the bank of River Ethiope, the crowned prince came out adorned with a regalia of kingship and named himself king (without kingdom).
-They settled first at Ugharegin, then moved to Efurokpe but later relaunch a new long voyage through the high waves of the Forcados River and landed in small settlement of beauty and wonder called Amatu for a while but had to move on for a ore fertile land because Amatu with all its wonders was unproductive.
+They settled first at Ugharegin, then moved to Efurokpe but later relaunch a new long voyage through the high waves of the Forcados River and landed in small settlement of beauty and wonder called Amatu for a while but had to move on for an ore fertile land because Amatu with all its wonders was unproductive.
 This time, their journey has taken them to a more fertile land inhabited by the Ijaws called Oruselemo.
 There, Prince Iginuwa also married an Ijoh woman named Derumo.
 Later, after several years, dispute arose between the migrants and the Ijaw people of Gulani (Ogulagha), as a result the prince had killed Derumo.
 The prince thought it is more reasonable to move, as such the ark was relaunched and they sailed through the Focados and Warri river to a virgin land that would later be called Ijala.
 There he gave birth to two sons; Prince Ijijen (Ijiyem) and Prince Irame.
 But not long after they found comfort, news of their whereabouts reached Bini and as expected, an Army was sent to bring back the running prince and his entourage.
-The information had reached Ijala and the mobile kingdom began preparation of relocating, hence, the movement was leaded by Ijijen.
+The information had reached Ijala and the mobile kingdom began preparation of relocating, hence, the movement was led by Ijijen.